Neqz529/acs_project/README.md

 Can require installation of some packages with "go get ..."

-Also it is mandatory to add in package config file from google cloud with running Google Vision
+Also it is mandatory to add in root repo config file from google cloud with running Google Vision API and Video Intelligence API